 Along the way, I carried this tiny metallic pink point-and-shoot camera everywhere I went.
 Not because I had a business.
 Not because I had a plan.
 But because I was curious about people, their stories, and preserving feelings I didn't yet have words for.
 This graduation gift from my godmother was something I never imagined would one day hold so much meaning.

-While snapping photos, I was drawn to the moments that made me pause in awe and made me feel alive, the ones that felt significant, even before I understood what they were teaching me.
+While snapping photos, I was drawn to the moments that felt significant, the ones that made me pause in awe and feel alive, even before I understood what they were teaching me.

-The Peace Corps became so much more than an adventure.
+The Peace Corps became so much more than a season of wandering and service.
 It became a season of self-discovery.
 Through the people I met and the places I explored, I started to see the world differently.
-And somewhere along the way, my photography hobby shifted from simply documenting life to finding purpose and presence through it.
+And somewhere along the way, my photography shifted from a hobby to finding purpose through it.

-Those early moments of curiosity eventually became a deeper calling of service behind the lens.
-As I continued saying yes to adventure, giving back, and storytelling, I had the incredible opportunity to travel on assignment documenting and guiding youth service-learning trips around the globe.
+Upon my return to the United States, the spark of curiosity eventually became a deeper calling of service behind the lens.
+As I continued saying yes to adventure, giving back, and storytelling, I had the incredible opportunity to travel on assignment documenting and guiding youth service-learning trips around the globe with Walking Tree Travel, Global Works Travel, and BuildOn.
 With a camera in hand and students by my side, I zip-lined through the forests of Costa Rica, walked among the ancient Mayan Ruins of Tikal in Guatemala, visited a hilltop castle in Southern France, felt pure passion from flamenco dancers in Spain, and built foundations of three schools in solidarity with communities in Haiti and Malawi.
 Through each journey, I witnessed a simple truth.
 No matter where we come from or where life takes us, we all want the same thing - to feel part of something greater than ourselves.

-After traveling with purpose, taking action, and being open to discovery, I learned that life is ultimately about awakening the power of the heart.
+After traveling with purpose, taking action, and being in discovery, I learned that life is ultimately about awakening the power of the heart.
 It's about sharing your gift with others.
-It's about connection, belonging, and the people who make us feel at home.
+It's about genuine human connection, belonging, and the people who make us feel at home.
 Because home isn't simply a place.
-It's where our heart is held with care.
+It's where our whole heart is held with care.

 Since becoming a mom, I understand this truth in a deeper way now.
 Nearly 20 years after the Peace Corps, I put a pause on a life of international service and adventure to build a cherished family life back where it all began - the Bay Area of California.
 In many ways, I realized I wasn't leaving my purpose behind.
 I was bringing it home for my son.
 Because he has my whole heart, and I have his.

-Today, as a Bay Area family photographer, I get to help mothers and their children feel seen, celebrated, and deeply connected while honoring what makes their family uniquely their own.
-In many ways, my work is rooted in giving others a gift my inner child once wished for: tangible proof of a life well loved.
-Photographs that preserve the relationships and moments that will one day mean everything to those you call home.
+Today, as a Bay Area family photographer, I help mothers and their children feel seen, celebrated, and deeply connected while honoring what makes their family uniquely their own.
+In many ways, my work is rooted in giving others a gift my inner child once wished for: tangible proof of being loved and of a life well loved.
+Photographs that feel like home.

-Looking back, it's incredible to think that this chapter began with a metallic pink camera and a collection of imperfect travel snapshots I had nearly forgotten about.
+Looking back, it's incredible to think that this chapter began with a metallic pink camera and a collection of imperfect travel snapshots from my Peace Corps days that I had nearly forgotten about.

 What’s something you once did “just for fun” that ended up changing your life?